 Welcome

 The fine landscape includes granite ridges, woodlands and rolling farm land.
 The River Tamar, with its attractive waterfront areas, forms the eastern border of the Parish.
 Within the Parish are many impressive remains of mine workings.
 The Parish has miles of footpaths and other public rights of way.
-Many of these form part of the Tamar Discovery Trail.

 Latest News